OlofH2/Before-Fab-Academy/Backup.md

     # 1. Principles and practices

 ## Assignments

+[Here](https://vimeo.com/1049502578) you can find a recording of the lecture from the 23rd of january.
+Among the things that Neil Gershenfeld mentioned and caught my attention was that I need to organize my final project with spiral development in mind.
+Fab Academy will be a demanding program and I should probably use a project management program.

 This week's assignments and learning outcomes, see [here](https://fabacademy.org/2025/nueval/principles_and_practices,_project_management.html):

-- [ ] Plan and sketch a potential final project
+- [x] Plan and sketch a potential final project
-- [ ] Read, sign (add your name to) the student agreement and commit it to your repo
+- [x] Read, sign (add your name to) the student agreement and commit it to your repo
-* [ ] Work through a git tutorial
+* [x] Work through a git tutorial
-* [ ] Build a personal website in the class archive describing yourself and your final project.
+* [x] Build a personal website in the class archive describing yourself and your final project.
 Refer to the lecture material for examples
 * [ ] Upload parts 1 and 2, to the class archive

 ## Learning outcomes: